 The following information can be found on our team site.

-The main ambition of the Competence Enhancement Team is to enable female researchers at the Faculty of Technical Chemistry by enhancing and sharing specific extracurricular knowledge.
+The main ambition of the Competence Enhancement Team is to enable female researchers at the faculty of Technical Chemistry by enhancing and sharing specific extracurricular knowledge.
 Each year we organize 3-4 free of charge seminars in English and German with highly qualified trainers, that are custom-built for female researchers associated to TU Wien.

 A survey among women of different research groups showed, that there’s high interest in additional hard and soft skill courses.
 Hence, with our program we focus on an equal balance of hard skills (trainings in programs like Origin, Python, etc.) AND soft skills required in leadership and industry (rhetorical skills, project management, etc.) and the transition from university to industry (job application training for chemists).